Source code for ae.core

 :paramref:`~AppBase.suppress_stdout` parameter as ``True`` in the instantiation of an :class:`AppBase` instance.

-your application and libraries will only appear in your log file.
+the print-outs of your application and libraries will only appear in your log file.

-also in complex applications, where huge print-outs to the console can get lost easily, you want to use a log file
+also, in complex applications, where huge print-outs to the console can get lost easily, you want to use a log file

-instead. but even a single log file can get messy to read, especially for multithreading server applications. for that
+instead. but even a single log file can get messy to read, especially for multithreading server applications. for that,

 using this module ensures that any crashes or freezes happening in your application will be fully logged. apart from the

-gracefully handling of :exc:`UnicodeEncodeError` exceptions, the :mod:`Python faulthandler <faulthandler>` will be
+graceful handling of :exc:`UnicodeEncodeError` exceptions, the :mod:`Python faulthandler <faulthandler>` will be

 enabled automatically to catch system errors and to dump a traceback of them to the console and any activated log file.